openstack-archive/git-upstream/README.rst

 -  **Detailed logging**

 git-upstream can output to both console and log file simultaneously.
-Multiple levels and these are managed separately for log file and console output.
+Multiple log levels are supported, and these are managed separately for log file and console output.
 This means jobs run by Jenkins can save a detailed log file separately as an artefact while printing status information to the console if those running the jobs don’t wish to have the console spammed with the details.

 -  **Dropping of changes that appear upstream**